 This is made possible by MoodGYM, an interactive website with the goal to “help identify and overcome emotional problems,” and “develop good coping skills.”
 But does it really?
 Can a website really act as a personal therapist?

-A study done in Australia by Helen Christensen and her colleagues shows that it really works.
+A 2016 study in Australia by Conal Twomey and his colleagues compared studies involving MoodGYM and concluded that MoodGYM was effective in treating symptoms of depression and psychological distress.
+It was also successful in treating symptoms of anxiety that benefited from its free accessibility over the Internet.
+In addition, Helen Christensen and her colleagues showed that it really works.
 She studied 525 people aged 18 and older who tried different online strategies to improve their moods.
 The 182 who visited MoodGYM tended to reduce “dysfunctional thinking,” and symptoms of depression.
 It was shown to be more effective than a website that just explained depression and included useful information.

 Could this really work?
 I set out to investigate several weeks ago.

 At the beginning, MoodGYM appears to preach in sickeningly optimistic generalities, like the typical self-help book, offering brief surveys and a range of characters that illustrate certain personality types: Moody, Noproblemos, etc. The user can then look at mantras and thought processes of each character and hopefully be able to relate to at least one of them.
 Once the user can relate to a character, they should ideally begin to acquire some perspective over the sad feelings they’ve been experiencing.

 Although it is no longer free, yearly access to the site currently costs about $30 which is much cheaper than any other treatment or medication available in the U.S. to treat depression or anxiety.